nsxiv/nsxiv/CONTRIBUTING.md

 Our workflow regarding pull requests (PR) is:

-  * Code related changes require two approvals, but documentation related changes (e.g typo) can be merged with just one.
+  * Code related changes require two approvals, but documentation related changes (e.g. typo) can be merged with just one.
   * Automated checks for the PR should be successful.
   * Always prefer squashing when merging.
-But in case a PR makes more than one significant change, use the "don't squash" tag and rebase instead.
+In the case a PR makes more than one significant change, use the "don't squash" tag and rebase instead.
   * When merging, make sure the commit message is cleaned up properly so that it reflects the intention of the PR.